-No. The minimum requirement for TOEFL iBT® is 80.
+No. The minimum requirement for TOEFL iBT® is 80 for master's degree applicants and 100 for doctoral degree applicants.
 Applications that do not meet any one of the eligibility requirements will be disqualified and will not be considered.

 No. At the moment, Fulbright Thailand only accepts TOEFL iBT® score reports for TGS program.